Dherya-coder/HiLABS_AIQuest25_Backpropaholics/outputs/pdf_parsed/TN/TN_Contract1_Redacted.md

 responsibilities shall in no way limit such party's obligation to comply with such Regulatory Requirement.
 # ARTICLE Il
 SERVICES/OBLIGATIONS
-## 21
-Member Identification. asic shall ensure ‘hat provides a means of identifying Member either by issuing a paper, plastic, electronic, or other identification document to Member or by a telephonic, paper or electronic communication to Provider.
-This identification need not include all information necessary to determine Member's eligibility at the time a Health Service is rendered, but shall include information necessary to conc determine Member's participation in the applicable Health Benefit Plan.
+21 Member Identification. ean shall ensure that provides a means of identifying Member either by issuing a paper, plastic, electronic, or other identitication document to Member or by a telephonic, paper or electronic communication to Provider.
+This identification need not include all information necessary to determine Member's eligibility at the time a Health Service is rendered, but shall include information necessary to contact to determine Member's participation in the applicable Health Benefit Plan.
-Provider acknowledges agrees that possession of such identification document or ability to access eligibility information telephonically or electronically, in and of itself, does not qualify the holder thereof as a Member, nor does the lack thereof mean that the person is not a Member.
+Provider acknowledges and agrees that possession of such identification document or ability to access eligibility information telephonically or electronically, in and of itself, does not qualify the holder thereof as a Member, nor does the lack thereof mean that the person is not a Member.
 ## 2.2